 Pregnancy and childbirth

 During pregnancy, the weight of the baby, placenta, and amniotic fluid constantly presses on your bladder and pelvic floor.
-This pressure weakens muscles, especially in the third trimester when the baby is heavier.
-According to French medical studies, nearly 70% of pregnant women experience at least a few leakage episodes during pregnancy.
+This pressure weakens the muscles, especially in the third trimester.
+According to research reviewed by the American Urogynecologic Society, nearly 70% of pregnant women experience at least a few leakage episodes during pregnancy.

 After a vaginal delivery, the pelvic floor has been significantly stretched.
-Imagine a rubber band that is pulled very hard: sometimes it stays stretched.
-Sometimes there are even tiny microscopic muscle tears you cannot see but that weaken the whole area.
+Think of a rubber band that has been pulled very hard: sometimes it stays stretched.
+There can even be microscopic muscle tears that are invisible but that weaken the entire area.
 If your baby weighed over 8.8 lbs, if forceps or a vacuum were used, or if you had tearing or an episiotomy, the risks are even higher.

-The numbers are clear: between 30 and 50% of women leak in the first 3 months after giving birth.
-But the good news is that 70% regain normal continence after well-managed pelvic floor rehab.
-That is also why postpartum rehab is covered by French Social Security: its effectiveness is proven, and it reduces long-term incontinence risk by 60%.
+The numbers are clear: between 30 and 50% of women experience leaks in the first 3 months after giving birth.
+The good news is that 70% regain normal continence after well-managed pelvic floor rehab.
+Starting rehab early significantly reduces long-term incontinence risk.

 Urinary incontinence after menopause

-During menopause, the sharp drop in estrogen is the key issue.
-These hormones help maintain pelvic muscle tone, tissue elasticity around the urethra and bladder, and the health of the bladder lining, which becomes more sensitive.
+During menopause, the sharp drop in estrogen is a key driver.
+These hormones help maintain pelvic muscle tone, tissue elasticity around the urethra and bladder, and the health of the bladder lining, which becomes more sensitive without them.

-Result: 40 to 50% of postmenopausal women develop some form of incontinence, usually stress or mixed.
+As a result, 40 to 50% of postmenopausal women develop some form of incontinence, usually stress or mixed.
 That does not mean it is irreversible.
-A local hormone treatment (low-dose estrogen cream) prescribed by your gynecologist can really help.
-Pelvic floor rehab remains effective after 50.
-And activities like Pilates or yoga help strengthen the entire pelvic floor.
+A low-dose topical estrogen cream prescribed by your OB-GYN or gynecologist can really help.
+Pelvic floor rehab remains effective after 50, and activities like Pilates or yoga help strengthen the entire pelvic region.

 Excess weight: a major aggravating factor

-Every extra pound puts constant additional pressure on your pelvic floor, 24/7.
+Every extra pound puts constant additional pressure on your pelvic floor, around the clock.
 Overweight women are 2 to 3 times more likely to develop stress incontinence than women at a healthy weight.

-But here is excellent news from a major study published in the New England Journal of Medicine: losing just 5 to 10% of your body weight can reduce leaks by 50%.
-Concretely, if you weigh about 165 lbs and you lose about 11 lbs, you can see a truly significant improvement in symptoms.
+Here is encouraging news from a major study published in the New England Journal of Medicine: losing just 5 to 10% of your body weight can reduce leaks by 50%.
+Concretely, if you weigh about 165 lbs and lose around 11 lbs, you can see a truly significant improvement in symptoms.

 Female urinary leaks after 40: high-impact sports

-Sports that create repeated impact on the pelvic floor are not your best friends when you already leak.
-Running, CrossFit, trampoline, volleyball, and similar sports all put heavy strain on the pelvic floor.
+Sports that create repeated impact on the pelvic floor can make existing leaks worse.
+Running, CrossFit, trampoline, volleyball, and similar activities put heavy strain on those muscles.
 Among elite athletes, up to 80% report occasional leakage during exercise.

-But be careful: exercise is not your enemy.
-The goal is not to stop being active.
-It is about adapting intelligently.
+That said, exercise is not your enemy.
+The goal is not to stop being active — it is about adapting intelligently.
 Strengthen your pelvic floor in parallel with targeted exercises.
-Wear appropriate women’s incontinence protection during workouts to stay confident.
-Temporarily avoid overly intense training if your pelvic floor is already weakened.
-And prioritize gentler activities like swimming, cycling, or brisk walking during recovery.
+Wear appropriate women's incontinence protection during workouts to stay confident.
+Temporarily scale back overly intense training if your pelvic floor is already weakened, and consider gentler activities like swimming, cycling, or brisk walking during recovery.

 Recurrent urinary tract infections

-Frequent cystitis is frustrating for more than one reason.
-Beyond the immediate discomfort, it irritates your bladder and can cause temporary overactivity, with urgent urges and urgency leaks.
-It becomes a vicious cycle: infection → bladder irritation → overactivity → leaks → moisture → new infection.
-You need to break the cycle by treating infections properly and taking preventive steps.
+Frequent UTIs are frustrating for more than one reason.
+Beyond the immediate discomfort, they irritate the bladder and can cause temporary overactivity, with urgent urges and leaks.
+This creates a cycle: infection → bladder irritation → overactivity → leaks → moisture → new infection.
+Breaking that cycle requires treating infections properly and taking preventive steps.

 Other causes to know

 Chronic constipation damages the pelvic floor because repeated straining weakens it similarly to a difficult delivery.
-Smoking contributes to chronic coughing that constantly stresses the pelvic floor, which is why smokers have twice the risk.
-Some medications like diuretics increase urine production, and antidepressants can affect bladder tone.
-Neurological diseases such as multiple sclerosis, Parkinson’s, or stroke after-effects disrupt the nerve signals that control the bladder.
-And prolapse, the descent of pelvic organs, compresses the urethra or disrupts normal sphincter function.
+Smoking contributes to chronic coughing that constantly stresses the pelvic floor, which is why smokers have roughly twice the risk.
+Some medications like diuretics increase urine production, and certain antidepressants can affect bladder tone.
+Neurological diseases such as multiple sclerosis, Parkinson's, or stroke after-effects disrupt the nerve signals that control the bladder.
+And prolapse — the descent of pelvic organs — can compress the urethra or disrupt normal sphincter function.

-In most cases, it is not one single cause but a combination of several factors that creates the problem.
+In most cases, it is not one single cause but a combination of several factors working together.

 Urinary incontinence in women: when should you see a doctor?